xiaocat963/stock/README.txt

-this is a stock analyze software£¡
+this is a stock analyze software!